Kaiyrly/GhostDelivery/server/README.md

 ## Introduction
 Welcome to the documentation for our application.
 This document provides an overview of the features and functionality of our web application.

+## Access
+The web app can be accessed from https://localhost:8080 url, not from https://localhost:8080/my-service

 ## Features